 But all careers have their trade-offs, and freelance writing is no exception.

 This is where social media can be used to your advantage.
+For example, You can see private Instagram profiles using various online tools.
 However, it has to be used effectively if you want to maximize your chances of getting your talent noticed.

 Whatever you write and publish, don’t be afraid to share it.
 Even if you think it’s the worst thing you’ve ever written, at least one person out there may still find it fascinating or useful.